 Promoting peace, stability, security, and economic self-reliance in Afghanistan is a top U.S. foreign policy priority.
 The State Department and its partners in the U.S. government are working with the Afghan government to ensure that Afghanistan is never again used as a base for terrorists to attack the United States.
 Even as it seeks to promote peace and stability in Afghanistan, the United States is committed to Afghanistan’s long-term economic development and to supporting economic reforms, governmental transparency and accountability, and protection of the human rights of all Afghans, including women and children.

-The United States and 61 other countries agreed to develop an economic action plan for Afghanistan at the Geneva Conference in November 2018.
-Since the Conference, the United States, Afghanistan, and other international partners have been partnering with the World Bank to develop a program of economic initiatives and policy actions to catalyze economic development in Afghanistan.
+The United States and 61 other countries agreed to develop an economic action plan for Afghanistan at the in November 2018.
+Since the Conference, the United States, Afghanistan, and other international partners have been partnering with the World Bank to develop a program and policy actions to catalyze economic development in Afghanistan.
 The plan calls for a focus on attracting investment, expanding basic services, improving regional economic linkages, and facilitating rural agriculture.
 The United States will continue to coordinate with international partners to promote burden sharing and help Afghanistan transition to a more peaceful, prosperous, and self-reliant future.

 The United States and Pakistan benefit from cooperation on issues ranging from education to business, to counterterrorism and strategic stability.
 The South Asia strategy lays out a vision for how we achieve a goal both we and Pakistan share– a peaceful, prosperous South Asia, which includes a negotiated settlement to the conflict in Afghanistan.
 Resolving the Afghan conflict presents significant opportunities for Pakistan and the broader region.
 It also opens a path to a stronger U.S.-Pakistan relationship.